Bbert88/brain-stroke-prediction/README.md

 ## Database integration

-We have used a mix of Amazon Web Services and pgAdmin to host and manage out database.
+We have used a mix of Amazon Web Services and pgAdmin to host and manage our database.

 ![EDN](images/EDNsecond.png)